• Home

 According to Section 46 of the Income Tax Act, you must file an income tax return if there’s an income tax allowance on your tax card.
 However, this rule doesn’t apply if the allowance is a lump sum for disabled individuals or survivors.

-If you earn less than €11,600 annually as an individual or less than €22,050 as a married couple with combined taxation, you’re not obligated to file a tax return in Germany.
-But if you get wage replacement benefits like unemployment benefits, short-time work allowances, parental allowance, or sick pay, you must submit a tax declaration.
-Those in tax class 5 are also required to do so.
+If you get wage replacement benefits such as unemployment benefits, short-time work allowances, parental allowance, or sick pay above the relevant threshold, you may have to submit a tax declaration because these benefits can affect your tax rate through the progression clause.
+Those in tax class 5 are also usually required to file.
 Similarly, if you’ve received a severance package during the assessment period, you’ll need to submit a tax return.

 Any self-employed person, tradesperson, farmer, landlord, or pensioner with an income surpassing the standard tax allowance should also file a tax return in Germany.

 Even if you’re not mandated to file a tax declaration, it’s often beneficial to do so.
 Employees who file a tax return voluntarily can get a tax refund they didn’t anticipate, especially if they have considerable work-related expenses.
 For instance, commuting costs can be a factor.
-While every employee has a lump sum of €1,000, this might not be enough for many.
+Every employee receives a lump sum for work-related expenses, known as the Arbeitnehmer-Pauschbetrag or Werbungskostenpauschale.
+This has been €1,230 per year since 2023 and also applies for 2024, 2025, and 2026.
+However, this might not be enough for many people.
 Special expenses like paid church taxes, social security expenditures, retirement contributions, donations, or childcare costs can be deducted.
 These often result in a lowered tax liability and a tax refund.

 Remember, the expenses mentioned here are just a few examples.
 There are other costs incurred throughout the year that you might be able to include in your German tax return.

-What types of tax returns exist in Germany?
+Types of tax returns in Germany

 Types of Tax Returns in Germany

-Foto: Liubomyr Vorona / iStock
+Photo: Liubomyr Vorona / iStock

 While many associate the term “tax return” primarily with income tax, there are other types of tax returns taxpayers must be aware of.